julsraemy/phd/README.md

 # PhD
 A website telling you more about my PhD.

-Working title: *Linked Open Usable Data standards for Citizen Science: perspectives on Interoperability and Knowledge Representation through and beyond an Actor-Network Theory lens*
+Working title: *Linked Open Usable Data in the Humanities: Perspectives on Interoperability and Knowledge Representation through and beyond an Actor-Network Theory Lens*